SaulDoesCode/rilti.js/README.md

 * powerful yet petite notifier system (pub/sub)
 * no classes, no this, no extra fuzz, functional positive
 * no old javascript, we use modern features like Proxy
-* A Gziped rilti.js weighs less than 4.4kb
+* A Gziped rilti.min.js weighs less than 4.4kb

+To use Rilti just download **/dist/rilti.min.js** and pop it in a script tag. **If you have any issues just tell me, I'm on it.**

 #### Plugins:
 * rilti-tilt.js - compact mouse motion based element tilting effect, based on vanilla-tilt.js